Copyright (c) 1985 Free Software Foundation, Inc; See end for conditions.

 The C-s starts a search that looks for any occurrence of the search

 string AFTER the current cursor position.
-But what if you want to
+If you want to search for

-search for something earlier in the text?
-To do this, type C-r for
+something earlier in the text, type C-r instead.
+Everything that we

 * MULTIPLE WINDOWS